 Because of the immediate effects of benzos, they have often been utilized as date rape drugs.
 As the chemistry of the sedative takes over, victims are less likely to have the strength or the clarity to fight back against a rapist.
 For those with a prescription, benzos provide relief against a variety of stressors and discomforts.

-While it’s not likely to develop a dependence simply by using the drug – especially when taken in doses prescribed by a doctor – there are certain people who are more prone to abuse as they seek the benefits of the medication to combat their daily struggles.
-That said, individuals who meet specific criteria are more likely to intentionally abuse benzos.
+While it’s not likely to develop a dependence simply by using the drug – especially when taken in doses prescribed by a doctor – certain people are more prone to abuse as they seek the benefits of the medication to combat their daily struggles.
+Individuals who meet specific criteria are more likely to abuse benzos intentionally.
+These include people in lower socioeconomic classes, the unemployed, and those with low-income family dynamics and unhealthy intimate relationships.
+These are just some of the individuals who might be more likely to misuse the drug to escape their unpleasant reality.
+With time, the constant use of benzodiazepine will likely result in various effects that might make everyday life difficult.
+These include:

 - Dizziness and headaches